What Age Should a Child Read Fluently? – Teach 2 Year Old to Read

 Tell stories to your child

 I remember my father telling stories to me.
-The characters, their characteristics and/or their behaviours were based on me.
+The characters, their characteristics and their behaviours based on me.
 So, I was fascinated by how the stories were coming to life as he was talking.

 Point out words and letters

-Show the words on a favourite packet of breakfast cereal or a letter that you received.
+Show the words, read them as they are and not by trying to find sight words on a favourite packet of breakfast cereal or a letter you received.
 Point out words on the electronic and electro domestic appliances.

 Singing Nursery Rhymes

 Children love these.
 There are loads of videos out there; however, nothing can compare to the mother’s voice or father singing.